The Bristal Assisted Living Blog

 • Labels for all their toiletries.

 Caregivers should check with the memory care community for a list of items that are not permitted, as they may pose a risk to your loved one or other residents.
-Following is a list of what you should not bring to memory care:
+The following is a list of what you should not bring to memory care:

 • Over-the-counter medications — both topical and oral.